-A fee-free way to send money to Africa in 30 seconds.
+A free way to send money to select African and Asian countries in 30 seconds.

 Min.
 Transfer Amount

 Max.
 Transfer Amount

 |Available Currencies||BDT, CAD, EUR, GBP, GHS, KES, NGN, TZS, UGX, USD, XOF|

 |Online Transfer Fee||USD 0|